UPenn-CIT599/final-project-la-parking-ticket-wizard/README.md

 ## Software Testing

 JUnit tests were created to test if method functions were working as expected.
-Please see `LikelyhoodPredictorTest.java`, `LocationTest.java`, and `ParkingTicketsTest.java`.
+Please see `GUITest.java`, `HeatMapTest.java`, `LikelyhoodPredictorTest.java`, `LocationTest.java`, `ParkingTicketDataProcessorTest.java`, and `ParkingTicketsTest.java`.

 *********